 The City of Strasbourg, which is located along the Franco-German border, is a powerful symbol of post-war European integration.
 Today, the City is home to some twenty European institutions and is the official seat of the European Parliament.
 JMU in Florence is currently negotiating an agreement with the City, which will generate opportunities for EUPS students and alumni.

-Europe Direct is the EU’s information service.
+Europe Direct is the European Union’s information service.
 The organization is headquartered in Brussels with local information service centers in every EU member state.
 These centers provide assistance to people with questions about EU rights, funding, local EU information and networking events, and EU documents and publications.
 Europe Direct sponsors the EUPS program's Learning Europe initiative, in which EUPS students and UNIFI partners teach the EU to students in Italian high schools in and around Florence.
-Since its founding in 2007, Learning Europe has involved over 70 EUPS graduate students, 25 high schools, and 1000 students.
+Since its founding in 2007, Learning Europe has involved over 80 EUPS graduate students, 25 high schools, and 1000 students.

 Angeli del Bello is a foundation which seeks to restore and maintain the beauty of Florence.
 It aims to raise awareness and improve the community through volunteerism and civic engagement.
 The EUPS program partners with Angeli del Bello to participate in regular community clean-up days around the city to help clean public spaces, remove graffiti, etc.